eliopato/pylluminator/docs/annotations.rst

 ------------------

 ``genome_info/gap_info.csv``: contains information on gaps in the genomic sequence.
-These gaps represent regions that are not sequenced or are known to be problematic in the data, such as areas that may have low coverage or difficult-to-sequence regions.
+These gaps represent regions that are not sequenced or that are known to be problematic in the data, such as areas that may have low coverage or difficult-to-sequence regions.

 ``genome_info/seq_length.csv``: keys are chromosome identifiers (e.g., 1, 2, ...
-X, etc.), and the values are the corresponding sequence lengths (in base pairs).
+X, etc.), and values are the corresponding sequence lengths (in base pairs).

 ``genome_info/transcripts_list.csv``: high-level overview of the transcripts and their boundaries (start and end positions).